Half-year Financial Report, 15 August 2019

 Uncertainty in the global economy is forecast to continue, partly because of the unpredictability of the political situation.
 Consumer demand forecasts vary among Marimekko’s different market areas.

 Finland, Marimekko’s important domestic market, represents about half of the company’s net sales.
 Sales in Finland are expected to be roughly on a par with the previous year.
 Wholesale sales in 2018 were boosted by nonrecurring promotional deliveries; there were promotional deliveries in each quarter and the largest deliveries took place in the second and final quarters.
 There will be no promotional deliveries of comparable size in 2019.
+The total value of promotional deliveries will be lower than last year, and the major deliveries will occur in the latter half of the year.

 The Asia-Pacific region is Marimekko’s second-largest market and it plays a significant part in the company’s internationalisation.
 Japan is clearly the most important country in this region to Marimekko.
 The other countries’ combined share of the company’s net sales is still relatively small, as operations in these countries are at an early stage compared with Japan.
 Japan already has a very comprehensive network of Marimekko stores.
 Sales growth is supported by developing the operations of existing stores, optimising the product range and increasing online sales.
 This year, net sales in the Asia-Pacific region are forecast to grow.
 The company sees increasing demand for its products in this area especially in the longer term.